FluidityDevs/Flow/Components.md

 **unlock** - WIM file - Performs the transfer of **environment** and **flowd** to the internal disk.
 Does Registry modifications to trigger the bootscreen command prompt exploit.

-**flowUpdater** - External Storage - Transfers updated versions of flowd to the internal disk.
+**updater** - External Storage - Transfers updated versions of flowd to the internal disk.

 ### Components of Scripts